leon-matthews/rust-playground/books/command_line_rust/README.md

 ## Currently

-Finished using the *build* API from `clap` to parse the command-line arguments.

-## Next

-Write tests for argument parsing, refactoring current approach to allow for testing as needed.
+Continue with `uniqr` program from Chapter 6.

 ## Key Techniques

 ### wcr

-  - Use `std::io::cursor` to create file-like objects for testing in the function `test_count()` in *lib.rs*.
+  - Use `std::io::Cursor` to create file-like objects for testing in the function `test_count()` in *lib.rs*.
+  - Read lines from file using the same string buffer, ie. `file.read_line(&mut line)?`

+### uniqr